API Design Enterprise API Strategy

 Companies are adding API marketplaces to their API portals because they are a tool for the API Product Manager, helping them to deliver API products vs just technical capabilities.
 Read four more reasons they are adopting API marketplaces here.

 This short explanation of the most useful way to think about what an “API product” is hopefully enough to get you started on your own API journey.
-If you want to learn more about API products, the intention behind them, and what treating them as products means in practice, check out this conversation with renowned API expert Mike Amundsen about API products:
+To learn more about API products, the intention behind them, and what treating them as products means in practice, check out this conversation between Erik Wilde and renowned API expert Mike Amundsen about API products.

 Key Takeaways